FredericGariepy/LighthouseLabs/PKM/W2/D2/Security Categorization Case Study.md

   Vector:  CVSS:3.1/AV:N/AC:L/PR:N/UI:N/S:U/C:H/I:H/A:H

-  Remote Code Execution, enables attackers to take control of a system or application completely while acting **remotely**.
+  Exploit: Remote Code Execution, enables attackers to take control of a system or application completely while acting **remotely**.

+  *Assesment* : All of the assets are compromised including their respective CIA.
+Attacker can execute code **remotely** and take control of systems and or applications.
+  HVA, Data, Security Measures, Systems are all affected.

+  *Recommendation* : Vendor, South River Technologies, recommends Upgrading a Legacy Installation.
+Alternatively, use diffrent FTP services.

 - [CVE-2022-34006](https://nvd.nist.gov/vuln/detail/CVE-2022-34006)